DaveEveritt/vintage-mac-lists/readme.md

 # Vintage Apple Mac stuff

 Lists of what I have for sale or giveaway.
 From the 80s onwards, mostly 90s.
 I’m not a collector or a hoarder, I just don’t throw Apple stuff away.
-Instead I store it carefully away from heat, sunlight, etc.
+Instead I store it carefully away from heat, sunlight, etc. In the U.K. but can consider shipping some smaller items—can’t face the risk of packing desktops or monitors though.

 Now, I just want them to go to a good home.